 Height 50cm.
 Origin Altai Mountains and central Asia.
 Conditions Dry to moderately moist soil; full sun.
 Hardiness RHS H7, USDA 3b-8b.
 Season Spring.

 Most cuckoo flowers are deciduous plants; this is the evergreen exception.
 It forms whole mats of three-lobed, dark-green leaves, but as leaves age their underside fades to purple due to the presence of water-soluble pigments known as anthocyanins.
-It is a lovely plant that can be used to mask the transition between a path and a border.
+It is a lovely plant that can be used to mask the transition between a path and a border in March.
 It is also happy in full shade and completely at home under trees especially forming a carpet with a few ferns, such as Osmunda regalis ‘Purpurascens’, in between, or under a group of polygonatums and disporums.

 Height 20cm.
 Origin Southern and central Europe.
 Conditions Moist, humus-rich soil; full or part shade.
 Hardiness RHS H5, USDA 7b-9b.
 Season Spring.